 The investor meets an agent with handful of MLS numbers.

-30% of the properties on Zillow or Realtor.com are not available to purchase.
+30% of the properties on Zillow or Realtor.com are not available to purchase or occupied.
 They either have a contract pending, are in the middle of a short sale or require the buyer to be qualified by a specific lending institution.
 Successful investors discuss inventory and market statistics before they meet their agent.